redteaminfra/redteam-infra/documentation/training.md

 A VPC will be defined for each engagement that will prevent cross-contamination between parallel and past engagements to minimize data exposed inside of AWS at a given time.
 It also provides us the ability to keep the same architecture across each operation.

 Each VPC will contain the internal IP space of 192.168.0.0/16, which we use 192.168.1.0/24.
-An internal network topology is setup inside each VPC inside the infra.us domain.
-Furthermore, each VPC will be prefixed with an engagement name such as BOX-OPERATION.infra.us.
+An internal network topology is setup inside each VPC inside the infra.redteam domain.
+Furthermore, each VPC will be prefixed with an engagement name such as BOX-OPERATION.infra.redteam.

-Important Note: infra.us is internal routing inside the VPC in /etc/hosts
+Important Note: infra.redteam is internal routing inside the VPC in /etc/hosts

 ### Homebase

-Homebase-[Op Name].infra.us
+Homebase-[Op Name].infra.redteam

 - 192.168.1.10
 - Kali machine with SSH open to victim.target